-It’s believed that the people of the Balkans have been making yogurt for more than three millennia.
-Lactobacillus Bulgaricus, the bacteria responsible for making Bulgaria’s prized yogurt, is appreciated as far away as Japan and China.
-Bulgarian yogurt dominates about 60% of the Japanese market and many believe that the yogurt is rich in probiotics (good bacteria), which aid in digestion.
+The people of the Balkans have been making yogurt for more than three millennia.
+Lactobacillus Bulgaricus, the bacteria responsible behind Bulgaria’s prized yogurt, is enjoyed as far away as Japan and China.
+In fact, Bulgarian yogurt dominates about 60% of the Japanese market!
+It’s widely believed that yogurt’s probiotics even help digestion.

-As good as commercial Bulgarian yogurt is, it cannot compare to the homemade variety that we made with Tony & Stefan, which was rich, tangy, and creamier than its commercial cousins.
-When I asked Tony and Stefan their favorite recipes in which to incorporate yogurt made from their recipe (below), they said that they like eating it plain.
-When we tasted it, we agreed.
+As good as commercial Bulgarian yogurt is, it can’t compare to the homemade variety that we made with Tony and Stefan — theirs was rich, tangy, and just creamier than its commercial cousins.
+When I asked the couple what foods they like to pair their homemade yogurt with (be sure to see their recipe below), Tony and Stefan said that they prefer eating it by itself.
+When Shawn and I discovered how delicious it was, we could see why they don’t want any other distracting flavors.

-However you enjoy yours, Добър апетит!
+Whatever you choose to pair your yogurt with, Добър апетит!
 (Dobãr apetit!)

 Homemade Bulgarian Yogurt